DamoM73/python-oop-with-deepest-dungeon/extention.md

 - have player and enemy health that gets lowered whilst fighting
 - have different items cause different damage
 - each character has different loss messages.

-## The player

-The player hasn't got much detail, so you could easily add more to them:

-- give the player money so they can by items
-- allow for equipping of weapons or armour

 ## The UI